-To allow perfect depth control of the individual runs, the Gamma probe was attached to the tool string for all individual runs.
+To allow for the best possible depth control of the individual runs, the Gamma probe was attached to the tool string for all individual runs.
 Five rounds of measurements were performed in every borehole.
 First, the Gamma and Temp/Fluid resistivity probes were used and afterwards the remaining probes were employed.

-For the geophysical logging, the following combinations were used:
+For the geophysical logging, the following combinations were applied:

-- 1. Gamma/Temp/Fluid resistivity.
+- 1. Gamma/Temp/Fluid resistivity

-- 2. Gamma/Caliper.
+- 2. Gamma/Caliper

-- 3. Gamma/Susceptibility.
+- 3. Gamma/Susceptibility

-- 4. Gamma/Lateral/Normal/SPR.
+- 4. Gamma/Lateral/Normal/SPR

-- 5. Gamma/Density.
+- 5. Gamma/Density

-Measurements were taken during continuous movement of the probes at a depth interval of 0.1 metre.
+Measurements were made during continuous movement of the probes at a depth interval of 0.1 metre.
 Data from the measurements was recorded on a field PC.